Fitness Term Meanings

 Core.
 Exercises known as CORE exercises are those that target the muscles that stabilize and move the spine.
 There are inner and outer core muscles and these protect the spine as it moves in any direction.

 Deltoid.
 The muscle that forms the rounded contour of the shoulder.
-Anatomically, it appears to be made up of three distinct sets of fibers.
+Anatomically, it seems to be made up of three distinct sets of fibers.

 Duration.
 The length of time in which an activity or exercise is performed.
 Duration is generally expressed in minutes.